Norman Bowler: Career

-Bowler was a regular star of the ATV soap series Harpers West One, playing the character of Roger Pike, and played a variety of bit parts and single episode roles on television throughout the 1960s, including an episode of Gideon's Way.
+Bowler was a regular cast member of the ATV soap series Harpers West One, playing the character of Roger Pike, and played a variety of bit parts and single episode roles on television throughout the 1960s, including an episode of Gideon's Way.
 He featured in an episode of The Avengers in 1967 entitled "Dead Man's Treasure" and starred alongside James Caan in the 1968 war film Submarine X-1, about World War II British midget submarines.

 From 1966 to 1976, Bowler played Det.
 Chief Inspector Harry Hawkins for the entire run of the BBC TV police drama Softly, Softly (later Softly, Softly: Task Force).
 He also appeared as Titinius in Julius Caesar (1970), as Saturninus in Jesus of Nazareth (1977), as Bill Smugs in The Island of Adventure (1982), and as Moose in the Terence Hill film They Call Me Renegade (1987).
 After a continuing role in Crossroads from 1986 to 1987, he later played the part of Frank Tate in the ITV soap opera Emmerdale from November 1989 to May 1997.
+He also voiced a Gypsy in The Wind in the Willows episode "Gypsy Toad".

 Bowler has been active in charity work and adult education.
 With his third wife, Dianne, he spent several years at Auroville International Township in Tamil Nadu, India.
 There he engaged in development work with people in the surrounding Tamil villages and often entertained the village children.

 In August 2012, Bowler released a recorded reading of Samuel Taylor Coleridge's Rime of the Ancient Mariner to raise money for The Auroville Trust.